Credit Cards With Free Travel Insurance

 To activate your credit card’s travel insurance, you usually need to book a portion or all of your travel expenses (such as flights or accommodation) using the credit card.
 Some policies also require a minimum spend, often around $500, to trigger coverage.
 For full coverage, you may need to notify the insurer or register your trip online before departure.

-The issuers that offer travel insurance and how to activate each
+The main issuers that offer travel insurance and how to activate each:

 What to check before relying on credit card travel insurance